-The runtime tracing system conceptually consists of two parts: 1) the probes which emit events and 2) the events transport that ingests and transports these events.
+The runtime tracing system conceptually consists of two parts: 1) the event sources which emit events and 2) the events transport that ingests and transports these events.

-25.2.1 Probes
+25.2.1 Event sources

-Probes collect events from the runtime system.
-These are further split in to two sets: 1) probes that are always available and 2) probes that are only available in the instrumented runtime.
-Probes in the instrumented runtime are primarily of interest to developers of the OCaml runtime and garbage collector and, at present, only consist of major heap allocation size counter events.
+Event sources are event-emitting points.
+There are a number of such sources in the OCaml runtime system.
+These are further split into two sets: 1) event sources that are always available and 2) event sources that are only available in the instrumented runtime.
+Event sources in the instrumented runtime are primarily of interest to developers of the OCaml runtime and garbage collector and, at present, only consist of major heap allocation size counter events.

-The full set of events emitted by probes and their documentation can be found in section ??.
+The full set of events emitted by event sources and their documentation can be found in section ??.